prod-broke-again/smart-commit/README.md

 - 🤖 **AI-powered commits**: Generate high-quality commit messages with GPT models
 - 📋 **Conventional Commits**: Fully supports the conventional commits format
+- 🔗 **Git Hooks**: Automatic validation and improvement of commit messages
 - 🌍 **Multi-language**: Works in English and Russian out of the box
 - 🔧 **Smart deploy**: Detects necessary commands based on changed files
 - ⚡ **Fast deploy**: Run the full set of deployment commands when needed